heri/studiozenkai/content/post/marketplace-platform.md

 It is one of the most difficult ventures.

 Merchants are hard to convince if there are no buyers, and vice-versa.
-The definition of a chicken and egg problem.
+It's the definition of a chicken and egg problem.

 What makes a marketplace successful?

-I dislike dry guides with dozens of to-dos.
-They are hardly inspiring and leaves nothing to the imagination.

-Ken Follett describes a rising cathedral and a nascent wool marketplace in "The Pillars of the Earth".
+Instead of dry guides that are hard inspiring and leaves nothing to the imagination, I like to compare with the nascent wool marketplace in Ken Follet's excellent "The Pillars of the Earth".

 ![The Pillars of the Earth](/images/earth.png "The Pillars of the Earth")

 It's a gripping epic set in the middle ages, filled with human tales, genius and evil.
-Yet, what is interesting for us is the wool marketplace,  a striking model for today's online marketplaces.
-The success is a combination of :
+The wool marketplace thrives in the Pillars thanks to a combination of :

 * routes,

 * relic,

 * city,

 * emissaries,

 * annual fair,

 * and good rules.

-# Routes
+## Routes

 In the middle ages, marketplaces appeared at the intersection of trafficked routes: roads, bridges, rivers, ports.